turingschool/curriculum/source/projects/blogger.markdown

 Now refresh your view and you should see your linked tags showing up on the individual article pages.

+What happens if you remove the `html_safe` from the end of our helper?
+You'll often need to use `html_safe` when writing this kind of code.

 Lastly, use similar code in `app/views/articles/index.html.erb` to display the tags on the article listing page.

 ### Avoiding Repeated Tags